nathandavis18/Co-op-Tetris/README.md

     Numpad8 -> Rotate
     Numpad5 -> Soft Drop
     Numpad+ -> Hard Drop
+    Numpad7 -> Hold Piece

     or alternatively if you have a controller
+    (Only tested with Nintendo Switch Controller since that is all I have)

     DPad Left -> Left
     DPad Right -> Right
     X -> Rotate
     DPad Down -> Soft Drop
     A -> Hard Drop
+    Y -> Hold Piece

 While this control system needs to be improved, it is hard to get four hands on the keyboard.
 Adjustments will be made in the future to allow users to change their controls without diving into the code.